 ‘I know of restaurateurs who’ll spend eight months designing the perfect plate for one of their dishes,’ says Isaac Parham, who, alongside web designer Arjuna Woodrow, helps restaurants improve their website’s design and functionality.
 ‘But they’ll take a “that’ll do” approach to their website.’

 Concise copy and crisp design are great when they provide an accurate portrayal; not so good when guests turn up with the promise of one thing, but get something else.
-‘Design has to reflect the establishment,’ says Darren Wilson, design director at Fat Media.
+‘Design has to reflect the establishment,’ says Creative Director Darren Wilson.
 ‘Certain styles are popular, but I think people want to see the actual output of the food alongside the people who make it happen – culture is a big part of it, and the staff drive that experience you get in the restaurant.’

 DON’T turn potential guests away with the hard sell